PankajMSharma/String-Pattern-Replacer/README.md

 # String-Pattern-Replacer
-Replaces string(based on pattern) from multiple files.
+Replaces string(based on pattern) from multiple files within a directory structure.
-It will search for given file type in whole directory tree and replace every occurrance of string pattern found in them.
+It can be configured to replace only in certain file types.
-With default settings it will prompt before making any change.
+With default settings it will prompt before making any change but you can change this setting.

 # STATUS - DEVELOPMENT COMPLETE